vtfk/lenovo-pc-warranty-check/README.md

     - If not it will ask for a file path in the terminal.
 Either drop a file on the terminal or manually enter the path.
 3. Now wait for it to finish
-4. When done, it will output the file to `{original-file-name}-updated.xlsx` or `{original-file-name}-updated.csv`.
-Depending on the input.
+4. When done, it will output the file to `{original-file-name}-updated.xlsx` or `{original-file-name}-updated.csv`, depending on the input.

 ## Supported parameters
 | Parameter name | Value/Type | Description |